 I want you to get set up with the basics, get organised and then move on with the other important parts of your business.
 From then on, review your brand every few months and allow it to evolve as and when you see fit.

 Step 1: Your brand story

-So before you start brainstorming names or opening up Illustrator on your computer, I want you to think about your brand story.
+So before you start brainstorming names or looking at colour combinations, I want you to think about your brand story.

 I like to think about your brand story as how you would describe your dog walking business to a complete stranger.
 Particularly focussing on why people should care and what makes you different.

 So for Smart Dog Business it would be something like…

 SmartDogBusiness.com is a place for new or existing dog walking business owners to learn how to launch and grow their pet business.
 We give people concise, practical advice in a fun and supportive environment so they can accelerate their business with confidence.

 Sidenote: it’s important to have a good understanding of your target customer when you go through this expercise.
 If you’ve not done so already, head over to my How to market your dog walking business post where I help you figure it all out.

 So let’s get stuck in.
 Grab a notepad and start writing your brand story in a few lines.
 Try to answer these questions as you write: